If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Using a Beehive Windbreak during Winter

-In winter, a windbreak is used to prevent cold winds hitting the beehive.
+In winter, a windbreak is used to prevent cold winds from hitting the beehive.
 The sides of the beehive and entrance are the main heat loss avenues targeted by a winter windbreak.
-Outer surfaces of the beehive get warmed by the heat inside the hive.
+The outer surfaces of the beehive get warmed by the heat inside the hive.
 They lose the heat to winds hitting them.
-If the material conducts heat well and the cycle continues for long, the beehive gets excessively cold.
+If the material conducts heat well and the cycle continues for a long time, the beehive gets excessively cold.
 This is prevented by a windbreak that reduces the velocity of winds hitting the beehive’s surfaces.

-Wind is air currents moving at speed towards a direction.
-The speed and strength of wind entering the beehive through open entrances is also affected by the use of a windbreak.
-Slowed air currents have reduced cooling effect in beehives.
+The wind is air currents moving at speed towards a direction.
+The speed and strength of wind entering the beehive through open entrances are also affected by the use of a windbreak.
+Slowed air currents have reduced cooling effects in beehives.
 In winter this is an important consideration in efforts to keep the beehive warm.
 For maximum efficiency, a windbreak should allow about 60% of the air hitting to flow through.
 It reduces turbulence created by the slowed air currents.

 DIY Beehive Windbreaks for Winter